How to Respond to a Compliment & Accept It Without Feeling Awkward

 #5 Don’t deflect it.
 If someone gives you a compliment, don’t deflect it by picking apart what they complimented you on by showing them your faults.
 What do we mean by that?
 If someone says, “I love the color of your lipstick,” don’t say something like, “Yeah, I bought it to cover up this awful cold sore.”

 It only lessens the good intention the complimenter sends you.
 Maybe they noticed your cold sore and wanted to downplay it.
 Maybe they didn’t, but who cares?
 Take it.
 It isn’t your responsibility to point out the faults in yourself.
 It is your job to boost yourself up.

-#7 Turn it into a conversation.
+#7 Use it to flirt back.
 If someone compliments you, and you are interested in them, take that compliment and expand on it to make it a conversation.
-Sometimes a compliment is a way for a guy to make a connection and to start up a conversation.
+Sometimes, a compliment is a way for a person to make a connection and to start up a conversation.

 If you are on board, find a way to tie the compliment into opening up a dialogue.
-For instance, if a guy says, “Hey, do you work out?
+For instance, if someone you like says, “Hey, do you work out?
 You look fit.”
 You can start a whole conversation over the compliment about what things you like to do.
 Turn the compliment into a way to get to know someone.
 [Read: 20 revealing questions to get to know someone better]

 #8 If it isn’t the compliment you are looking for.
 Did you ever have someone tell you, you look like someone.
 When they say who, they mean it to be a compliment, but you think “ouch, that person is not so pretty.”